SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     >> print(informalGreeting)
     << Hi John Appleseed

+You can use a shorter spelling to unwrap a value, using the same name for that unwrapped value.

+.. testcode:: guided-tour

+   -> if let nickname {
+          print("Hey, \(nickname)")
+      }

 Switches support any kind of data and a wide variety of comparison operations --- they aren't limited to integers